Radrizzani replaces chaos with caution on Leeds' EPL return - WHIZ News

 “For sure we can invest more,” Radrizzani told The Associated Press.
 “But I think we need to be sensitive how to go because it’s not always guaranteed that money brings results.”

 Leeds supporters know that all too well.
-From the highs of contesting the 2001 Champions League semifinals, Leeds plummeted into England’s third division in 2007 while forced into administration, a form of bankruptcy protection.
+After playing in the 2001 Champions League semifinals, Leeds plummeted into England’s third division in 2007 while forced into administration, a form of bankruptcy protection.

 Just avoiding instant relegation is this season’s aim for the 1992 English champions.